Sean Kelly (Australian musician)

-Biography
+Early life

 In his youth, Kelly was exposed to a variety of musical genres that eventually influenced his own style.
 Before developing a taste for pop music and the Top 40s, he would listen to his parents classical music and show tunes.
 Growing up in an Irish Catholic family, he was exposed to music from an early age.
 His mother, sisters and cousins play the piano, and he too learned how to play before switching to the guitar and drums in his teens.

 At age 13, he took up guitar lessons and was taught by Ian Miller from JPY (John Paul Young) and the Allstars.
 Although his first love was the drums, he shifted focus to the guitar to further his ambitions as a songwriter.
 He met James Freud (Colin McGlinchey) in high school (St Thomas More Catholic Boys College) and the two of them got together with Ian McFarlane to form their first band.
 At the age of 15, he left home and moved into a boarding house in St Kilda, busking at Kings Cross and Paddy’s Market in Sydney.